Skip to Content

 Sometimes I’m just too busy to wait to cook the potatoes the authentic way.

-• The authentic way of cooking potatoes curry.
+• The authentic way of cooking potato curry.

 • The cheats way of cooking the same potato curry.